 Actual apple ripening varies depending on the weather, but a basic idea of apple harvests is available below:

 - Early to mid-August: Ginger Gold, Zestar, Gala

 - Late August to early September: Honeycrisp, Early Fuji, Ruben, Golden Supreme, Jonagold, Golden, and Red Delicious

 - Mid to late September: Jonaprince, Mutsu, Fuji, Blushing Gold, Jonathan, Cameo, Red Rome, Winesap

 - October (up to mid-October): Granny Smith, Arkansas Black, Braeburn, Pink Lady

-Visitors can also enjoy orchard tours, apple recipe contests, pancake breakfasts, car shows, a gem and mineral show, 8K and fun run and much more.
+Visitors can also enjoy orchard tours, apple recipe contests, pancake breakfasts, car shows, a gem and mineral show, an 8K fun run, and much more.

-Hendersonville, which neighbors Asheville, tends to be the epicenter for apple picking activities for those visiting the mountains of Western North Carolina.
-Greybeard's Hendersonville and Lake Lure vacation rentals are great options to get within easy access of area orchards, but most any of our cabins or cottages will get you within an hour drive or less of apple orchards.
+Hendersonville, which neighbors Asheville, tends to be the epicenter for apple-picking activities for those visiting the mountains of Western North Carolina.
+Greybeard's Hendersonville and Lake Lure vacation rentals are great options to get within easy access of area orchards, but most any of our cabins or cottages will get you within an hour's drive or less of apple orchards.